 Poor Answer: A poor answer will show a lack of persistence, determination and/or resilience, or will suggest that it was not right to do so for reasons that are perceived as weak.

-Chapter 10: Presentation Skills
+Chapter 10: Presentation skills

 Have you been asked to do many presentations during your degree studies?